Obznana

-Background (December 1918 - December 1920)
+Background

 After the formation of the Kingdom of Serbs, Croats and Slovenes (December 1918), the new state was nominally ruled by the democratic institutions, with the Temporary National Parliament as a legislature.
-In realty, the executive (Council of ministers), dominated by the People's Radical Party, ruled by decree with little input from the Parliament.
+In realty, the executive (Council of Ministers), dominated by the People's Radical Party, ruled by decree with little input from the Parliament.
 The most notable example was the Interim Decree on the Preparation of the Agrarian Reform (February 1919).

 Socialist movement was already existing on the territory of the new kingdom from the pre-World War I period.
 In what was then Austria-Hungary, the Social Democratic Party of Croatia and Slavonia (SDPCS) came into existence in 1894, two years before the Yugoslav Social-Democratic Party (Jugoslovanska socialdemokratska stranka, JSDS) was set up in Slovene lands.
 The Serbian Social Democratic Party (SSDP) was founded in 1903.
 In Bosnia and Herzegovina, the Social Democratic Party of Bosnia and Herzegovina (SDPBH) was established in 1909.
 The Unification congress of the Socialist Labor Party of Yugoslavia (Communists) was held in Belgrade on 20–23 April 1919 as consolidation on the left of the political spectrum.
-Clashes continued within the party between leftists and centrists – the latter favoring pursuit of reforms through a parliamentary system.
+Clashes continued within the party between leftists and centrists—the latter favoring pursuit of reforms through a parliamentary system.
 The leftist faction prevailed at the second congress held in Vukovar on 20–24 June 1920 and adopted a new statute.
 That aligned the party entirely with the Communist International (Comintern), implementing all instructions received from the Comintern.
 Furthermore, the party was renamed the Communist Party of Yugoslavia (CPY).
 Filip Filipović and Sima Marković, both former SSDP activists, were elected to lead the CPY.
 By May 1920, the CPY had about 50,000 members, and numerous sympathizers largely drawn from among 300,000 members of trade unions and youth organizations.

 In the 1920 Constitutional Assembly election, the CPY won 58 out of 419 seats.
+The electoral performance was, in part, a result of dissatisfaction of industrial workers in Serbia, especially Belgrade, with unpaid wages—a consequence of wartime damage to infrastructure.
+A further circumstance contributing to the CPY's electoral results were protest votes against the regime in electoral districts where few other protest vote options existed such as Montenegro and Macedonia.
+The CPY received a significant number of protest votes in Dalmatia as well.
 The best results were achieved in large cities, in Montenegro and Macedonia.
 In light of difficult economic and social circumstances, the regime viewed the CPY as the main threat to the system of government.
 In response to the CPY's electoral success at the local and regional level including Belgrade and Zagreb earlier that year in March–August, and at the national level in November, the Democratic Party and the People's Radical Party advocated prohibition of communist activity.